rfwlab/rfw/docs/articles/devtools.md

 - `--port` specify port
 - `--host` expose to network
 - `--debug` enable verbose logs and profiling endpoints (`/debug/vars`, `/debug/pprof/`)

+The port can also be set with the `RFW_PORT` environment variable.

 `--host` is useful when testing on real devices; however, remember to trust the network you expose the server to. `--debug` should be left off in production builds because it serves sensitive profiling data.